 - Diabetes.
 Research is conflicting and inconclusive.
-Some studies show that bitter melon fruit, fruit juice, or extract improves glucose tolerance, reduces blood sugar levels, and lowers HbA1c (a measure of blood sugar control over time) in people with type 2 diabetes.
-However, these studies have some flaws.
-Other research has not been positive.
+Some research shows that taking bitter melon can reduce blood sugar levels and lower HbA1c (a measure of blood sugar control over time) in people with type 2 diabetes.
+But these studies have some flaws, and conflicting results exist.
+Higher quality studies are needed.

 - Prediabetes.
 Early research shows that bitter melon does not reduce blood sugar in people with prediabetes.

 - Osteoarthritis.
 Early research shows that bitter melon decreases the amount of pain medicine needed by people with osteoarthritis.
 But it doesn't seem to improve symptoms.